ArtemTimofeevV/Test-Project/README.md

 # Telegram Report Bot

-This is a Telegram bot designed for users to create and submit reports, and for administrators to view and manage these reports.
+@Francesco_Datini_Bot is a Telegram bot designed for users to create and submit reports, and for administrators to view and manage these reports.

 ## Features